techinpoint/TG-SquidGame/TUTORIAL.md

 Now that you have your first arena set up:

-1. Test the game with friends
+1. Test both game modes with friends
 2. Adjust time limits and settings based on feedback
-3. Build additional arenas for variety
+3. Build multiple arenas of different types
 4. Experiment with different arena layouts and themes
-5. Create obstacle courses or themed environments
+5. For Red Light Green Light: Create obstacle courses or themed environments

-Stay tuned for future updates with new minigames!
+6. For Holi: Add strategic cover and multiple levels for tactical gameplay
+7. Mix both game types for variety in events

+Both game modes offer unique experiences - use Red Light Green Light for competitive tournaments and Holi for casual fun events!

 ---

 **Developed by Techinpoint Gamerz (TG)**
-**Version 1.0**
+**Version 1.2**
+**Server Type:** Paper 1.21.1+

 Enjoy your Squid Game experience!